The primary goal of this site is to archive information that isn’t easily accessible on the open Web, for the benefit of other users.

 I know several programming languages, such as Java, C, LC3 Assembly, TI-BASIC, MATLAB, and small amounts of C++ and Python.

 I have been an automotive enthusiast since sometime in 2012 when I began to investigate cars in depth as I learned how to drive.

-Some of my other hobbies and interests include numismatics, genealogy, audio systems, running, occasional woodworking, PC gaming, and the collective computer, smartphone, and tablet market.
+Some of my other hobbies and interests include numismatics, genealogy, audio systems, video editing, running, occasional woodworking, PC gaming, and the collective computer, smartphone, and tablet market.